BurkovBA/BurkovBA.github.io/content/blog/2022-12-31-1/index.md

 So we need to come up with a practical way of overcoming this obstacle.

-Typically Bayesians have two solutions for problems like this: one solution is Markov Chain Monte Carlo methods.
+Typically, Bayesians have two solutions for problems like this: one solution is Markov Chain Monte Carlo methods.
 In this particular case MCMC estimator is time-consuming and gradient, calculated with it, has a high variance, so the model fails to converge.